d12frosted/elpa-mirror/stable-melpa/org-ref-readme.txt

 Lisp code to setup bibliography, cite, ref and label org-mode links.
-Also sets up reftex and helm for org-mode citations.
 The links are clickable and do things that are useful.

-The default setup uses helm-bibtex.
+This uses vanilla completing-read in Emacs.
+You can customize by requiring `org-ref-helm' or `org-ref-ivy' after this.

 You should really read org-ref.org in this package for details.